snap-stanford/snap-python/doc/source/reference/PlotInDegDistr.rst

     A string representing the preferred output file name

 - *DescStr*: string (input)
     Description of the graph.
-The string should be non-empty.
+The string should be non-empty

 - *PlotCCdf*: bool (input)
     Plots the distribution as a Complementary Cummulative distribution function